TH3PL4Y3R1/n_back/README.md

 - **Fullscreen mode** (default): Optimal timing precision using hardware vsync
 - **Windowed mode** (`--windowed`): Reduced precision, for debugging only
 - **Display refresh detection**: Automatic at startup, logged in metadata
+- **Multi-monitor selection**: Use `--list-screens` to enumerate physical displays, then `--screen N` to force window on a specific monitor (e.g., primary high-refresh panel)
 - **Frame-synced presentation**: All stimuli locked to display refresh
 - **Hardware keyboard**: Low-latency input when available